boardend/foss4g-2022-webassembly4g/slides.md

 # Evolution of WebAssembly

-- One of the fastest web standars implemented
+- One of the fastest web standards implemented
 - Keep getting better since
   - Threads and atomics, Fixed-width SIMD, DWARF Debugging, ...
   - WebAssembly System Interface (WASI)